YounesB-McGill/modeling-assistant/README.md

 - **Domain Modeling Assistant Unity Frontend**:
 Available on [GitHub](https://github.com/eknuviad/domain-model-assistant)

+___

+**Notes:**

-**Note:** This document reuses material from the publications listed above with the permission of the authors.
+- This document reuses material from the publications listed above with the permission of the authors.
+- In December 2022, the repo history was rewritten to remove sensitive data before making it public, which affects commit hashes, pull requests diffs, and repo tags.
+If you require this information, please contact the Project Supervisor to determine if it can be made available to you.